-By David Bressler, Net Conversion Sr. Advanced Analytics Manager
+By David Bressler, Net Conversion Director of Advanced Analytics

 No one asked for these predictions, but here they are.
 Are they farfetched?
 Yes.
 Will I say “I told you so” if one of them comes to fruition?
 You bet.